Orientation

 Students with a contract for teaching provisions (contract Onderwijsvoorzieningen)

-If you are entitled to extra exam time or other provisions because of a disability or chronic illness, you are required to inform the course administrator (dr. E.G. Ruys) via grammaticatoetsMT.gw@uu.nl, at the beginning of block 1.
+If you are entitled to extra exam time or other provisions because of a disability or chronic illness, you are required to inform the course administrator at the beginning of block 1 (mail to: grammaticatoetsMT.gw@uu.nl).
 If you are late in informing the administrator, it may not be possible to organise the necessary provisions.

 Questions?

-Should you have any questions, please contact course administrator dr. E.G. Ruys via grammaticatoetsMT.gw@uu.nl.
+Should you have any questions, please contact grammaticatoetsMT.gw@uu.nl.
 Please state your name, student registration number and programme, as well as the year in which you started the programme.

 Importance of passing the test in block 1